feedda/feedda/README.md

-# Hi there! 👋 I'm [Your Name], a Statistician and Data Scientist
+# Hi there! 👋 I'm Fatima Usman Muhammad, a Statistician and Data Scientist

 ## About Me

 I am a passionate statistician and data scientist currently honing my skills in Python, R, HTML, and JavaScript.
 With a strong foundation in data visualization, curation, and analysis, I am eager to contribute to impactful projects and explore the realms of data-driven insights.

-## Skills
+## Skills I am Currently Learning

 - **Programming Languages:** Python, R, HTML, JavaScript
 - **Data Analysis:** Pandas, NumPy, R dplyr, ggplot2
 - **Machine Learning:** Scikit-learn, TensorFlow, Keras
-- **Data Visualization:** Matplotlib, Seaborn, ggplot2, D3.js
+- **Data Visualization:** Matplotlib, Seaborn
 - **Database:** SQL
 - **Version Control:** Git
 - **Web Development:** Basic HTML, JavaScript

 ## Projects

-### Project 1: [Project Name]
+### Project 1: Lung Capacity

-Brief description of the project and its impact.
+I am currently working on a lung capacity project to leverage the correlations between lungs and other variables such as age, heigh, gender etc. using Statistical method

 ### Project 2: [Project Name]

-Brief description of the project and its impact.
+I intends to embark on a research on Kidney diseases using Machine Learning techniques

 ## Learning Journey